F-Plugins/f-plugins.github.io/docs/plugins/code-locks.md

   *Default: true*
 - **Non-Owner Can Change Code** - Whether or not users who aren't the owner can change the lock.
   *Default: true*
+- **Only Owner Can Lock** - Whether or not users who own the barricade can lock the barricade.
+  *Default: false*
 - **Attempts** - Settings related to failed attempts to enter a code.
   - **Cooldown** - The time (in seconds) before an attempt is 'forgotten'.
     *Default: 60 seconds*